Crispy Smoked Chicken Wings

 a platter with wings for dinner served with salad and cauliflower gratin

-A perfect wing is crispy, juicy, and packed with flavor.
-That’s exactly what you get when you throw them in the smoker.
-This recipe only needs a few pantry staples because I really want the chicken flavor to shine through the mesquite smoke.
+A perfect wing is crispy, juicy, and packed with flavor, and that’s exactly what you get from the smoker.
+I keep this recipe simple on purpose.
+A few pantry staples for the rub because I want the chicken flavor to shine through the mesquite smoke.

 If you normally grill your chicken, try smoking it instead.
-It’s easy on a traditional smoker or a Traeger grill.
-Serve with grilled asparagus or my favorite cauliflower gratin.
-My family fights over the last ones every time I make this keto dinner.
+It works on a traditional smoker or a Traeger grill.
+I like pairing these with blackened chicken or any grilled side when I’m feeding a crowd.
+My family fights over the last ones every time I make these for dinner.

 crispy smoked chicken skin